Ian Anderson: Later career

 In 2011, with the end of Jethro Tull touring, and a question asked by his friend Derek Shulman, "What ever happened to Gerald Bostock?", Anderson began to produce a sequel to Thick as a Brick (1972), titled Thick as a Brick 2 or TAAB2, released on 3 April 2012.
-It is billed as being performed by Jethro Tull's Ian Anderson instead of being a Jethro Tull album proper.
+It was billed as being performed by Jethro Tull's Ian Anderson instead of being a Jethro Tull album proper.
 Anderson toured, performing both albums in their entirety.
 A trailer for TAAB2 was posted on YouTube.

 Anderson released a new album, Homo Erraticus, in May 2014.
 He described it as a progressive rock concept album blending rock, folk, and metal music.
 Peaking at No. 14 in the UK Albums Chart it is his most successful ever solo album.

 In September 2017, Anderson announced plans for a tour to commemorate the fiftieth anniversary of This Was, and a new studio album in 2019.
 The band line-up included Anderson, Hammond, John O'Hara, David Goodier (all musicians of Anderson's solo band since 2012), and, since 2019, Joe Parrish, with Barre and Florian Opahle absent from the lineup.

 On 2 January 2018, Ian Anderson published a New Year post on jethrotull.com, including a picture of Anderson with the caption "IA in the studio working on a new album for release March 2019.
 Shhhh; keep it a secret..."

 On 1 June 2018, Parlophone Records released a new (50-track) career collection named 50 for 50 celebrating the Jethro Tull's 50th anniversary and featuring all 21 Tull albums.
 In the notes of the 50 for 50 booklet it is stated that the new album scheduled for 2019 (and later pushed back to 2020, then 2022) would be a solo record by Ian Anderson and not a new album by Jethro Tull.
-However, that turned out not to be true; the band released The Zealot Gene, the first Jethro Tull studio album in 19 years (and the first with all new, original material in 23 years), on 28 January 2022.
+That turned out not to be true; the band released The Zealot Gene, the first Jethro Tull studio album in 19 years (and the first with all new, original material in 23 years), on 28 January 2022.